-Although the duties of the assembly were the real purpose in going there, ordinary people gathered at Thingvellir National Park for a wide variety of reasons.
-Merchants, would sell their goods and services, and ale-makers brewed drinks for the assembly guests, no less than leading national figures and experts in law.
-News was told from distant parts; games and feasts were held.
+Although the duties of the assembly were the real purpose of going there, ordinary people gathered at Thingvellir National Park for a wide variety of reasons.
+Merchants would sell their goods and services, and ale-makers brewed drinks for the assembly guests, no less than leading national figures and experts in the law.
+News spread from distant regions, and festivities and games were held.
 Young people met to make their plans.
-Itinerant farmhands looked for work and vagrants begged.
-Thingvellir was a meeting place for everyone in Iceland, laying the foundation for the language and literature that have been a prominent part of people’s lives right up to the present day.
+Traveling farmhands sought employment while vagrants resorted to begging.
+Thingvellir was a meeting place for everyone in Iceland, laying the foundation for the language and literature that have been a prominent part of people's lives right up to the present day.
 Major events in the history of Iceland have taken always place at Þingvellir and therefore the place is held in high esteem by all Icelanders.

 Lögberg, the Law Rock